Because of you, someone will eat today

 For those volunteers who cannot give time during the weekday or evening, Saturday sessions are available.
 These shifts could include Sort & Repack projects, building Weekend Backpacks or assembling Senior Boxes.

-- WEEKEND SESSION 1: Saturday from 9 AM–Noon
+- WEEKEND SUMMER SESSION 1: 2nd & 4th Saturdays from 9 AM–Noon

 Groups and individuals ages 12+ are welcome!
 Assembly projects rely on large groups (25 openings per session) and full sessions.
 Please note specific project requests cannot be made, as projects are scheduled as needed for distribution.View Current Opportunities